OR13/OR13h/README.md

 ### Setup Your Twitter Account

-Create a new twitter account named OR13h.
+- Create a new twitter account named OR13h.
-Add a mobile number so you can create an app.
-Consider using google voice if you need a new number.
+- Add a mobile number so you can create an app.
+- Consider using google voice if you need a new number.
-Create a new app named OR13h here: https://apps.twitter.com/app/new Use  ``` rhc app show ``` to find your app url, mine looks like: http://or13h-OpenShiftAccount.rhcloud.com/ Enter this app url for website and callback fields, add description, agree to TOS (after reading) and save.
+- Create a new app named OR13h here: https://apps.twitter.com/app/new.
+- Use  'rhc app show' to find your app url.
+- Enter this app url for website and callback fields, add description, agree to TOS (after reading) and save.
-Go ahead and create an Access Token.
+- Go ahead and create an Access Token.

 ### Set Your Environment Variables